Eligibility and Funding

 Note: The receipt of a Cooperative Agreement is not a prerequisite to enter the TSGP; a Tribe may use its own resources.
 Tribes that receive Cooperative Agreements are not obligated to enter the TSGP and may choose to delay or decline participation in the TSGP.

-Anna Johnson, Program Analyst, Office of Tribal Self-Governance
+Roxanne Houston, Program Analyst, Office of Tribal Self-Governance